OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## Existing platforms and tools for Open Source Software <a name="Platforms"></a>

-[InsideDNA](https://insidedna.me/) is a computing platform for reproducible research in bioinformatics, genomics and the life sciences.

 Virtual environments and machines are becoming increasingly popular as high-powered research workflow enablers.
 Popular services include [Google Cloud](https://cloud.google.com/compute/) and [Amazon Web Services](https://aws.amazon.com/), which also assist with database storage and content delivery, as well as computational power.
+[InsideDNA](https://insidedna.me/) is a computing platform for reproducible research in bioinformatics, genomics and the life sciences.

 As mentioned [above](#What_OSS), LibreOffice provides an Open Source alternative to Microsoft Office.
 The two are almost completely compatible, just with different default file formats.
 For citation managers, [Zotero](https://www.zotero.org/) is the most popular Open Source alternative to proprietary platforms such as Mendeley or Endnote.

+[Zotero](https://www.zotero.org/) uses the BibTeX (pronounced 'bib-tech') format, based on LaTeX (pronounced 'lay-tech'), and has browser plugins to make citation management simple.
+By integrating this with other software such as LibreOffice, it is now possible to have a fully Open Source research workflow in many cases.

+### GitHub <a name="GitHub"></a>

+[GitHub](https://github.com/) is a popular tool for OSS, with added capabilities for version control, project management and tracking, and storage services.
+GitHub is built on top of the OSS [Git]https://git-scm.com/, which enables users to work remotely to maintain, share, and collaborate on research software and other non-software based projects.

+Other similar project hosting services include [BitBucket](https://bitbucket.org/), [GitLab](https://about.gitlab.com/), and [Launchpad](https://launchpad.net/).

+** NOTE: TASK 1 WILL BE HERE, Building a GitHub repository** [Task 1](Task_1.Rmd)

 ## Making good software for re-use <a name="Reuse"></a>

-** NOTE: TASK 1 WILL BE HERE, Building a GitHub repository** [Task 1](Task_1.Rmd)
+The most likely person who might want to re-use your software in the future is...you!
+So while sharing is always better than not sharing, you can make your own life, and that of others, much easier through apprioriate documentation.
+Documentation can include several things, such as including helpful comments and annotations in the code that help to explain why a particular action was performed, rather than what it is intended to achieve.

+One of the most critical aspects of this is including an informative README file, that accompanies almost every OSS project, and some times even more than one.
+It can be a good practice to include one such file in every directory, that includes a list of files, a table of contents, and what the purpose of the directory is.
+The README file is typically just plain text or markdown (again, such as all of the ones for the MOOC!), and can include critical information for how to install and run software, previous dependencies and requirements, as well as tutorials or examples.

+The purpose here is to provide sufficient information to maximise the re-use and reproducibility of the computational environment, such that someone with no experience with the project can easily access and re-use the software.
+By lowering the barriers to entry, you increase the chances of others being able to re-use your work, which is one of the ultimate goals of OSS.

+An extension of this to make things even easier for future re-use is container technology.
+Containers are like an ecosystem frozen in time, where the code, the data, any other dependences, are all packaged and saved in the present functioning versions so that in the future any one can come in and run the analyses again.
+Common examples of container implementation in research include [Rocker](https://arxiv.org/abs/1710.03675) (a Docker container for the R language), [Binder](https://mybinder.readthedocs.io/en/latest/), and [Code Ocean](https://codeocean.com/).
+Sustainable software is good software.

 ## Open Source licensing <a name="Licensing"></a>

 An Open Source license is a type of license designed specifically for software and code that make it explicit what the legal conditions for sharing and re-use are.
+As mentioned [above](#What_OSS), the addition of a suitable license is what differentiates publicly shared software from OSS.
 There are currently more than 1,400 unique Open Source licenses, a complexity born from the difficulty in understanding the differences between the legal implications across different license.

 Some of the more common licenses include: